Structured governance assurance for UK school governing boards.

 3.1 Your school is the Data Controller

-Your school is the data controller for all assessment data submitted to the GAF platform.
+Your school is the data controller for all assessment data submitted to the SGAF platform.
 This means:

 3.2 School Governance Assurance Framework is the Data Processor